sheki/parse-blog/content/note/how_to_read_a_book.md

 +++
-title = "How to read a  book"
+title = "Book notes: How to read a book"
-Tags = ["practical", "books", "self help"] date = 2019-11-02T12:45:14-07:00
+Tags = ["practical", "book", "self help"] date = 2019-11-02T12:45:14-07:00
 +++